neilg63/string-patterns/README.md

 ### Enums
 - **WordBounds**:	Has options for *Start*, *End* and *Both* with a method to render regular expression subpatterns with the correct word boundaries

-NB: This crate is very much in its alpha stage, but has already been used in production in 3 API projects.
+NB: This crate is still in its alpha stage, but has already been used in 3 API projects.
 Since version 2.14 the code base has been organised into separate files for each set of traits with related implementations.
 Version 2.17 makes the *build_regex(pattern: &str, case_insensitive: bool)* available to implementors.
-This is a wrapper *for Regex::new(re: &str)*, but has a convenient case_insensitive parameter and avoids having to explicity import the *regex* crate,
+This is a wrapper *for Regex::new(re: &str)*, but has a convenient case_insensitive parameter and avoids having to explicity import the *regex* crate*.
+Some updates only reflect minor corrections to these notes and comments in other files.